 Where to next?
-Try the Let's get started! section.
-Let's get started! gives you a summary of how your plan works.
+Flip through the table of contents or try the Let's get started! section right after it.
+The Let's get started! section gives you a thumbnail sketch of how your plan works.
 The more you understand, the more you can get out of your plan.